AJ2307/Webbers-Vehicle/README.md

 **English:

 - The usage of every vehicle for every project is permitted to everyone with access to this reposetory.
 - Some files are not finished yet, still in development or just buggy.
-A patch to fix this problems will not arrive!
+A patch to fix any problems will not arrive!
 - The reuse of the vehicles in any purpse is allowed if I will be credited.
 - There will not be any support if problem occur.